-- Hubby was not sugar-free and low carb and we've been able to let our food differences not hinder our happy marriage of 22 years.
+- Hubby was not sugar-free and low carb and we've been able to let our food differences not hinder our happy marriage of 25 years.
 In 2018 he finally went keto, hooray!

-- My dad is from Rome and a very old fashioned Italian who still asks me if I want a sugar filled dessert when I come over or bread.
+- My dad is from Sicily and a very old fashioned Italian who still asks me if I want a sugar filled dessert when I come over or bread.
 This is been ongoing for the last 12 years.
 I doubt he will ever stop asking, but he's my dad so I just let it go.

 - My kids love everything I make, for the most part.
 They usually aren't AS picky as the husband.